Xentara v2.0.4

 reconnectAttempts to reconnect a connection based I/O components if the connection is down.

 Each individual type of I/O component can have additional members.
-Most I/O components will have an attribute containing the device address, for example.
-Please refer to the documentation of the specific I/O component for details.
+Most I/O components will have an attribute containing its address, for example.
+Please refer to the documentation of the specific element for details.